Demand curve and de Broglie wavefunction

 • Qd: is the quantity demanded for a good in a specific time period - so is a rate or frequency.

-• Qd is said to be exponential in nature and is shown and demonstrated to be exponential (by use of the fractal) in this blog.
+• Qd is said to be exponential in nature and is shown and demonstrated to be exponential (using the fractal) in this blog.

 mv